Air Fryer French Fries

 Air Fryer French Fries Ingredients

-- Oil: I use olive oil because it has a high smoke point and is great for crisping up food.
-You can use any other high-heat oil, such as avocado oil.
+- Oil: Olive oil has a high smoke point and crisps up the French fries well.
+You can use any high-heat oil, like avocado oil.

 Ingredients